Tony Woolrich, retired Hon. Curator of the Blake Museum Bridgwater.

 Dr Miles Kerr-Peterson, webmaster.

 This website was founded by the late Dr Peter Cattermole in October 2012.
-It was re-founded in March 2016 as an informal research group and online platform for publishing materials and research on the history of Bridgwater and the surrounding villages, then this new website was started in May 2020.
+The group was re-formed in March 2016 as an informal research group and online platform for publishing materials and research on the history of Bridgwater and the surrounding villages, then this new website was started in May 2020.
 The group aims to promote and propagate the understanding and appreciation of the rich history of the town.
 These efforts are intended to complement the work and collections of the Blake Museum, the Bridgwater and District Archaeological Society, the Bridgwater and District Civic Society and the Friends of the Wembdon Road Cemetery.

-When this Group began much emphasis was given to publishing illustrated accounts of the historic sites of Bridgwater, but since then the scope has broadened to cover historic texts about the town.
+When this Group began much emphasis was given to publishing illustrated accounts of the historic sites and buildings of Bridgwater, but since then the scope has broadened to cover historic texts about the town.
 These have been digitised from original sources and edited in A4 format, and are PDF documents so that readers can download and print them for further study.
 The goal has been to create an educational resource for the town, of value not only for local historians, but also for school pupils and college students.
 Aspects of the Town’s history have been well covered in recent years with books appearing on Carnival, Railways and Pubs, but there are conspicuous gaps.
 These include the various cultural groups: choirs, dramatics and the arts generally.
 Bridgwater shops.
 Sport.
 Education.
 Dissenting churches.
 Manufacturing generally.
 There are certainly more topics that might be added.

 The site welcomes contributions from local historians, as well as memoirs about the town.
 See our notes for contributors page.
 The site is entirely free to use, with no adverts.
 However, if you enjoy this site you can support us via the below link, or buy a book from the store.
 All proceeds go towards the cost of maintaining this website.
 Similar groups in other communities are very welcome to adapt this approach to recording their town’s history.
 Any interested in doing so are invited to make contact via the web-site to discuss methods.